eddycharly/terraform-provider-kops/docs/resources/instance_group.md

 ### instance_metadata_options

-InstanceMetadata defines the EC2 instance metadata service options (AWS Only).
+InstanceMetadataOptions defines the EC2 instance metadata service options (AWS Only).

 #### Argument Reference

 The following arguments are supported:

 - `http_put_response_hop_limit` - (Optional) - Int - HTTPPutResponseHopLimit is the desired HTTP PUT response hop limit for instance metadata requests.<br />The larger the number, the further instance metadata requests can travel.
 The default value is 1.
-- `http_tokens` - (Optional) - String - HTTPTokens is the state of token usage for the instance metadata requests.<br />If the parameter is not specified in the request, the default state is "optional".
+- `http_tokens` - (Optional) - String - HTTPTokens is the state of token usage for the instance metadata requests.<br />If the parameter is not specified in the request, the default state is "required".

 ## Import